0x1eef/ports/freebsd/devel/ruby-shims/README.md

 ## About

 The devel/ruby-shims port brings the OpenBSD port of the same name to FreeBSD.

-The port adds support for the often used `.ruby-version` file, and provides shortcuts for calling Ruby executables (eg 'ruby32' can be 'ruby', 'irb32' can be 'irb', and so on).
-The shortcuts reflect the Ruby version that's set by a `.ruby-version` file, or otherwise - the most recent Ruby version that's installed.
+The port adds support for the `.ruby-version` file, and a system-wide version file at `/usr/local/etc/ruby-version`.
+The active Ruby version, and its executables can be called without a suffix (eg as `ruby` instead of `ruby32`, etc.)

 ## Expectations